pomicin/Serial-Programming-Win32API-C/README.md

 <img src="http://xanthium.in/sites/default/files/site-images/serial-prog-win32-api/serial-programming-win32-api-tutorial.jpeg">

 This repo contains code for transmitting and receiving data serially between an x86 Windows PC and a microcontroller (the MSP430G2553 microcontroller on the Launchpad development board).
-The code is written in C and uses the Win32 API calls to control the serial ports on a Windows machine.
+The code is written in C and uses Win32 API calls to control the serial ports on a Windows machine.

 <img src="http://xanthium.in/sites/default/files/site-images/serial-prog-win32-api/Serial-port-write-windows.jpeg" alt ="Screenshot of the serial port programming code running on windows 7">
 --------------------------------------------------------------------------------------------------------------------------------------